Global Efforts, Local Changes: Making a Difference in Rural Senegal

 Since graduating from CREATE’s program in 2016, Khady Kebe, president of the cooperative in Fass Koffe, has made sure that her community keeps up the momentum that they gained from working closely with CREATE.

-Khady and her cooperative group took it a step further in exemplifying the level of self-reliance that CREATE strives to instill in its partner communities, by taking the initiative to improve the watering system for their community garden.
+Khady and her cooperative group took it a step further in exemplifying the level of self-sufficiency that CREATE strives to instill in its partner communities, by taking the initiative to improve the watering system for their community garden.
 While they had more than enough water to meet their needs through the well and solar pump, they weren’t getting enough water pressure to pipe it all the way to the farthest blocks of crops in their garden.
 “We know that without water, we can’t do anything,” said Khady, “so we decided to elevate the platform to see if it would improve the water pressure problem.”

 Under Khady’s leadership, the group were successful in doing that by pooling their finances saved up from the sale of their own vegetables and poultry.
 It turned out, they had enough to fund the project all on their own and were proud to do so without assistance from CREATE.
 “Since the elevation of the platform, we have noticed an improvement of the water at the site,” said Khady, describing the increased water pressure that now enables them to more quickly and thoroughly irrigate all their crops.
 The project was a success, thanks to the leadership of Khady and the teamwork of the community cooperative.